radiant/radiant-event-calendar-extension/README.md

 	  </r:events:each>
 	</div>

-Point your browser at /calendar/test and you should see a list of this year's events in that calendar.

 Note that the `event:header` tag only shows when it changes, which in this case gives you a non-repeating date slip.
 For more about the available radius tags, see the extension wiki or the 'available tags' documentation.

 If you have another column in your layout, try adding this: